xiaoyaoing/Y-VK/ext/VulkanMemoryAllocator/README.md

 Additional features:

 - Well-documented - description of all functions and structures provided, along with chapters that contain general description and example code.
 - Thread-safety: Library is designed to be used in multithreaded code.
-Access to a single device memory block referred by different buffers and textures (binding, mapping) is synchronized internally.
+Access to a single deviceTTTT memory block referred by different buffers and textures (binding, mapping) is synchronized internally.
 Memory mapping is reference-counted.
 - Configuration: Fill optional members of `VmaAllocatorCreateInfo` structure to provide custom CPU memory allocator, pointers to Vulkan functions and other parameters.
 - Customization and integration with custom engines: Predefine appropriate macros to provide your own implementation of all external facilities used by the library like assert, mutex, atomic.
 - Support for memory mapping, reference-counted internally.
 Support for persistently mapped memory: Just allocate with appropriate flag and access the pointer to already mapped memory.